Fox Prevails for Pittsburgh Apartment Association in City Housing Ordinance ChallengeMarch 17, 2020 – Press Releases

 Shortly after the ordinance was passed, the Apartment Association obtained an injunction that barred the City from enforcing it and, subsequently, an order from the Court of Common Pleas finding that the ordinance was invalid.
 The City filed an appeal, but in an en banc decision, the Commonwealth Court affirmed the trial court’s determination that the City’s source of income ordinance was invalid because it places affirmative duties, responsibilities and requirements on private businesses and employers, such as residential landlords.

 The City appealed to the Pennsylvania Supreme Court, and in a 2019 decision, the Supreme Court remanded the case to Commonwealth Court for reconsideration in light of a recent Supreme Court case interpreting the Home Rule Charter Law.
-On remand, Stang and Holzworth argued that the “business exclusion” in the Home Rule Charter Law limits the City’s power to regulate businesses absent some “express statutory authority.”
+On remand, Stang argued that the “business exclusion” in the Home Rule Charter Law limits the City’s power to regulate businesses absent some “express statutory authority.”

 The Fox attorneys also asserted that there was no express statutory authority empowering the City to require that landlords participate in the Section 8 program and comply with its regulations, including lease language, rent charge and notice requirements.
 The Commonwealth Court again accepted the Apartment Association’s arguments.
 The Court explained, “[w]e agree with the Apartment Association that the Ordinance here ‘exemplifies the very essence of the invasive regulations that [the Business Exclusion] is designed to prevent, and strictly prohibits.’”